richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 - sample i2s master applications only support 44.1khz and 48khz. size of 48khz is 3 times as much as 16khz.

 3. receive and play Alexa response without saving to SD card
+- this improved FT900-RPI-AVS-RPI-FT900 round trip from 6-7 seconds to 4 seconds.
 - audio quality did not degrade because FIFO size of i2s master is maximized